aloneytdr/Discord.py-Nuke-bot/README.md

 ## Disclaimer

-This Nuke bot is only for education purporse!
-I do not hold any accountability for any of your actions using this bot!
+This Nuke bot is only for educational purporse!
+I do not condone any malicous intent or behaviour while using this bot.
+Further I am not held responsible for any malicous behaviour

 ## How to use: